The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: The language of our axiom system

 \section{The language of our axiom system}

-To formulate Einstein's original informal postulates within first-order logic, first we have to fix the set of basic symbols for the theory, i.e., what objects and relations between them we will use as basic concepts.
+Let us now reconstruct the ideas of Section \ref{sec-inf} within a framework of formal logic.
+To formulate Einstein's original informal postulates within first-order logic, first we have to fix a set of basic symbols for the theory, i.e., what objects and relations between them we will use as basic concepts.

-Here we will use the following two-sorted\footnote{That our theory is two-sorted means only that there are two types of basic objects (bodies and quantities) as opposed to, e.g., Zermelo--Fraenkel set theory where there is only one type of basic objects (sets).} language of first-order logic parametrized by a natural number $d\ge 2$ representing the dimension of spacetime:
+Here we are going to use a sightly modified framework of \cite{synthese}.
+We will use the following two-sorted language of first-order logic parametrized by a natural number $d\ge 2$ representing the dimension of spacetime:

 where $\B$ (bodies) and $\Q$ (quantities) are the two sorts, $\IOb$ (inertial observers) is a one-place relation symbol and $\Ph$ (light signal emitted by) is a two-place relation symbols of sort $\B$, $+$ and $\cdot$ are two-place function symbols of sort $\Q$, $\le$ is a two-place relation symbol of sort $\Q$, and $\W$ (the worldview relation) is a $d+2$-place relation symbol the first two arguments of which are of sort $\B$ and the rest are of sort $\Q$.